MetPX/sarracenia/doc/design/deltas.rst

 	- want to minimize signature size (as will travel with notifications.)
 	- so set a block size to really large.

-Perhaps build the zsync client into dd_subscribe, but use zsync make on the server side ? or when the file is big enough, forking a zsync is no big deal? but mac & win...
+Perhaps build the zsync client into sr_subscribe (dd_subscribe), but use zsync make on the server side ? or when the file is big enough, forking a zsync is no big deal? but mac & win...